 Does the CRF progress at a constant rate?

 This depends on the cause of the CRF and can be very variable in childhood, varying from very stable function to a very rapid decline.
 Sometimes, there can be a speeding up of deterioration, as the CRF gets worse.
-If we are concerned about this we may need to see you more often.
+If we are concerned about this we may need to see the child more often.
 It would be very unlikely that we would be ‘caught unaware’ because we will be monitoring blood results as often as necessary.

 What are the effects of CRF?

-The effects depend on how severely the CRF affects your child.
+The effects depend on how severely the CRF affects the child.
 Most children have very little in the way of symptoms until their GFR is less than 40 and many cope very well when it is below this level.

 Symptoms can include tiredness, nausea and loss of appetite.
 Headaches can occur if the blood pressure becomes a problem but this is uncommon in children until CRF is severe.
 Many children born with abnormal kidneys are unable to concentrate their urine so pass very large volumes.
 They therefore need to drink a lot to compensate, particularly if they are losing fluid with diarrhoea, vomiting or fever.